infu/internetbase-sql/README.md

 import { db, me } from "internetbase-sql";
 ```

-Note: You may no be able to compile your Azle+SQL project on Mac.
+Note: You may be unable to compile your Azle+SQL project on `Mac`.
 If you have problems, this Discord channel may help you out
 https://discord.com/channels/748416164832608337/956466775380336680

 ## Usage

-Blast where you can check if SQL will get things done for you: https://jglts-daaaa-aaaai-qnpma-cai.raw.ic0.app/99.b73c50bc49754964b43f3fcd547c025e31426d65b51d12ffebf080ae
+A blast where you can check if SQL will get things done for you: https://jglts-daaaa-aaaai-qnpma-cai.raw.ic0.app/99.b73c50bc49754964b43f3fcd547c025e31426d65b51d12ffebf080ae

 You may want to open up two canister functions and use Blast to create and populate your db like this:
 ```js